jack-maber/comp130-journal/README.md

 "The tactical level will trigger a particular behavior in order to solve a particular locomotion problem."

-## Paper 6:An Autonomous Driving System for Unknown Environments Using a Unified Map View Document Inwook Shim - 6
+## Paper 6:An Autonomous Driving System for Unknown Environments Using a Unified Map View Document Inwook Shim - cited
 http://ieeexplore.ieee.org.ezproxy.falmouth.ac.uk/document/7046370/

 Table 1 states that it can see a person upto 97m away Very maths heavy
 Makes it safer by having objects that might not cause an immediate threat be taken into account.

-## Paper 7:First Person Trolley Problem: Evaluation of Drivers' Ethical Decisions in a Driving Simulator
+## Paper 7:First Person Trolley Problem: Evaluation of Drivers' Ethical Decisions in a Driving Simulator - cited
 http://delivery.acm.org.ezproxy.falmouth.ac.uk/10.1145/3010000/3004336/p117-frison.pdf?ip=193.61.64.8&id=3004336&acc=ACTIVE%20SERVICE&key=BF07A2EE685417C5%2EEAA225A8AB01C582%2E4D4702B0C3E38B35%2E4D4702B0C3E38B35&CFID=727941429&CFTOKEN=73815547&__acm__=1490977716_858b57fdc01d85585787b0565d9ada65

 Used humans to test the trolley dilemma and used that data to propose